kyl3song/kyl3song.github.io/_pages/aboutme/about.md

 - **2020.
 3.** A Study on Maximizing Data Recovery Rate in Windows Storage Spaces using File System (The Journal of Police Policies)
 - **2020.
 9.** Serial Communication Approach of Acquiring IoT devices (Korean National Police Agency)
 - **2020.
 9.** Raspberry Pi Approach of Acquiring IoT devices (Korean National Police Agency)
+- **2021.
+12.** A Study on Forensic Methods of the VoIP Gateways and Development of Automation Tool (Journal of Digital Forensics)

 ## Contacts